Stephen Kinnock: Early career

-Kinnock worked as a research assistant at the Brussels European Parliament before becoming a British Council Development and Training Services executive based in Brussels in 1997.
+Kinnock worked as a research assistant at the European Parliament before becoming a British Council Development and Training Services executive based in Brussels in 1997.
 He held various positions with the British Council including director of its St. Petersburg office.
 Following the Russian authorities' closure of this office, Kinnock was posted to the British Council in Sierra Leone.

 In January 2009, he joined the World Economic Forum as director, head of Europe and Central Asia, based in Geneva, Switzerland.
 In August 2012, he took up a position at the business consultancy Xyntéo in London, Kinnock was managing director of the "Global Leadership and Technology Exchange" in 2012.